johnnovak/johnnovak.site/blog/_posts/2017-03-31-nim-performance-tuning-for-the-uninitiated.md

     clang -std=c++11 -lm -O3 -o perftest perftest.cpp

-The command to emit the corresponding assembly output:
+And the command to emit the corresponding assembly output:

     clang -S -std=c++11 -O3 -o perftest.s perftest.cpp

 Now we can do a full text search in the resulting `.s` file for the function we want to inspect (`rayTriangleIntersect` in our case).
-As I said, we don't really need to understand assembly on a deep level for our purposes; it's enough to know that a healthy-looking function should resemble something like
+As I said, we don't really need to understand assembly on a deep level for our purposes; it's enough to know that a healthy-looking number crunching function should resemble something like this:
-this:

 {% highlight asm %}
     .globl  __Z20rayTriangleIntersectP3RayP4Vec3S2_S2_